 In 2014, over 40 million prescriptions for the drug were written.
 According to the Drug Enforcement Administration, over 3.2 million U.S. citizens used tramadol for non-medical purposes at some point in their life.

-Your best chance is to enroll in a rehabilitation program, and the first step to your recovery is to seek information about ways to do so.
-Read on to figure out the best one for you.
+The best chance is to enroll in a rehabilitation program, and the first step to the recovery is to seek information about ways to do so.

 Tramadol recovery occurs in three stages: detox, rehab, and aftercare.
 Detoxification involves the removal of tramadol from the body, which can include flu-like symptoms.
 After detoxing, the user will need to address the psychological addiction with therapy.
 Aftercare involves maintaining one’s sobriety.